Introduction to DDD Lite: When microservices in Go are not enough

 The First Rule - reflect your business logic literally

-While implementing your domain, you should stop thinking about structs like dummy data structures or “ORM like” entities with a list of setters and getters.
-You should instead think about them like types with behavior.
+While implementing your domain, you should stop thinking about structs as dummy data structures or “ORM-like” entities with a list of setters and getters.
+Instead, think about them as types with behavior.

-When you are talk with your business stakeholders, they say “I’m scheduling training on 13:00”, rather than “I’m setting the attribute state to ’training scheduled’ for hour 13:00.”.
+When you talk with your business stakeholders, they say “I’m scheduling training at 13:00”, rather than “I’m setting the attribute state to ’training scheduled’ for hour 13:00.”.

 They also don’t say: “you can’t set attribute status to ’training_scheduled’”.
 It is rather: “You can’t schedule training if the hour is not available”.
 How to put it directly in the code?